AdobeDocs/experience-platform.en/help/sources/tutorials/api/filter.md

 ### Retrieve your dataflow details

 Next, you must retrieve your dataflow details, particularly the source connection ID associated with your dataflow.
-To retrieve your dataflow details, make a GET request to the `/flows` endpoint and provide your dataflow ID as a query parameter.
+To retrieve your dataflow details, make a GET request to the `/flows` endpoint and provide your dataflow ID as a path parameter.

 **API format**